Charles Sargeant Jagger: Biography

-Jagger was the son of a colliery manager, and was educated at Sheffield Royal Grammar School.
+Charles Sargeant Jagger was the son of a colliery manager, and was educated at Sheffield Royal Grammar School.
 At age 14 he became an apprentice metal engraver with the Sheffield firm Mappin & Webb.

 He studied at the Sheffield School of Art before moving to London to study sculpture at the Royal College of Art (1908–11) under Édouard Lantéri.
 Jagger worked as Lanteri's assistant, and also as instructor in modelling at the Lambeth School of Art.
 He counted among his friends William Reid Dick and William McMillan.
-His early works dealt with classical and literary themes and were influenced by the New Sculpture movement in the focus on medievalism and on surface qualities.
+Jagger's early works dealt with classical and literary themes and were influenced by the New Sculpture movement in the focus on medievalism and on surface qualities.
 His student work won him a travelling scholarship that made it possible for him to spend several months in Rome and Venice.
 In 1914 he won the British Prix de Rome.

 Both his elder sister, Edith, and his younger brother, David, were painters.